""

-The Department of Civil and Environmental Engineering offers M.S. degrees with Research and Professional named options.
-The Research option is a two-year, research thesis-based program.
-The Professional option is a one-year, face-to-face coursework program.
+The Department of Civil and Environmental Engineering (CEE) offers MS degrees with research and professional named options.
+The research option is a two-year, research thesis-based program.
+The professional option is a one-year, face-to-face coursework program.

 • Construction engineering and management: construction labor productivity management, integrated lean project delivery systems, risk management, advanced computer applications to construction, and change management